 Carbon Cycle & Ecosystems

 The Earth's ecosystems and biogeochemical cycles (such as carbon, nitrogen, and phosphorus) both drive and respond to environmental changes ranging from local to global scales.
-These environmental changes are occurring on an unprecedented scale, in both time and geographical extent.
-Major uncertainties in Earth science originate from the dynamics and interactions within and between ecosystems and biogeochemical cycles across land, ocean, atmospheric, and human systems.
+These current environmental changes appear to be unprecedented, in both timing and geographical extent.
+Major uncertainties in Earth science originate from the dynamics and interactions within and between ecosystems and their biogeochemical cycles across land, ocean, atmosphere, and human activities.
 Resolution of uncertainties is needed because of the profound implications for future climate, food production, biodiversity, sustainable resource management, etc. Thus, several programs in the Earth Science Division coordinate their activities and facilitate interdisciplinary inquiry about Earth's carbon cycle and ecosystems.
 Their overarching science goal is to:

 Detect and predict changes in Earth’s ecosystems and biogeochemical cycles, including land cover, biodiversity, and the global carbon cycle.